kanishk-tyagi04/Faculty_advauntium1/README.md

 # Overview

 The Automated System for Career Advancements of the Faculties of Higher Education is a web-based platform designed to enhance faculty self-appraisal and career development within university settings.
-The system aims to streamline career advancement processes through AI-based suggestions, personalized feedback, and automated self-assessment tools.
+The system aims to streamline career advancement processes through personalized feedback, and automated self-assessment tools.

 # Features
 Faculty Login Section: Secure login for faculty members to access personalized content.